This Registry-Registrar Agreement (this "Agreement") is between

 registration in the .pro TLD only and for no other purpose.

-to time, to be provided on a basis and subject to licensing provisions
+time to time, to be provided on a basis and subject to licensing

-may from time to time make modifications to the RRP, APIs, or other
+from time to time make modifications to the RRP, APIs, or other software

-software licensed hereunder that will modify, revise or augment the
+licensed hereunder that will modify, revise or augment the features of

-features of the Registry System.
-Registry Operator will provide Registrar
+the Registry System.
+Registry Operator will provide Registrar with at

-with at least ninety days notice prior to the implementation of any
+least ninety days notice prior to the implementation of any material

-material changes to the RRP, APIs or software licensed hereunder.
-This
+changes to the RRP, APIs or software licensed hereunder.
+This notice

-notice period shall not apply in the event Registry Operator's system
+period shall not apply in the event Registry Operator's system is

-is subject to the imminent threat of failure or a material security
+subject to the imminent threat of failure or a material security threat,

-threat, or there is the discovery of a major security vulnerability
+or there is the discovery of a major security vulnerability or a Denial

-or a Denial of Service (DoS) attack where the Registry Operator's systems
+of Service (DoS) attack where the Registry Operator's systems are

-are rendered inaccessible by being subject to (i) excessive levels of
+rendered inaccessible by being subject to (i) excessive levels of data

 to the protocols used by the Registry Operator's system.